 In addition to CHWs, other health and community professionals, such as registered dietitians, nutritionists, and nurses, can use these materials too.

 Working to Reduce Heart Health Disparities

 Heart disease risk factors, such as high blood pressure, high cholesterol, physical inactivity, overweight/obesity, diabetes, and smoking, can be prevented or controlled with healthy lifestyle choices.
 Racial and ethnic minority groups are disproportionately affected by premature deaths from heart disease compared to their white counterparts.
 The challenge becomes getting that message to the community and helping people take steps to make heart-healthy choices.
 Because changing lifestyle behaviors can help save lives, The Heart Truth supports heart health interventions in ethnically diverse groups through multicultural education resources.

-Using science-based, culturally-tailored health education materials anincld strategies from The Heart Truth, CHWs can help reduce health disparities in vulnerable populations and become active promoters of health in their community.
+Using science-based, culturally-tailored health education materials and strategies from The Heart Truth, CHWs can help reduce health disparities and become active promoters of health in their community.
 These resources were carefully designed and tested within the community to help ensure CHWs have the tools and messages they need to deliver health information and teach skills that can influence healthy behaviors and empower community members to prevent heart disease in themselves and their families.